JCP 2.10: Process Document

 Profile Specification (Profile): A Specification that references one of the Platform Edition Specifications and zero or more other JCP Specifications (that are not already a part of a Platform Edition Specification.)
 APIs from the referenced Platform Edition must be included according to the referencing rules set out in that Platform Edition Specification.
 Other referenced Specifications must be referenced in their entirety.

-Program Management Office (PMO): The group within Oracle America that is responsible for administering the JCP and chairing the EC.
+Program Management Office (PMO): The group within Oracle that is responsible for administering the JCP and chairing the EC.

 Proposed Final Draft: The version of the draft Specification that will be used as the basis for the RI and TCK.